yunx-z/MLRC-Bench/README.md

 # Pro tips

-You may use ChatGPT to help you generated refactored code.
+You may use ChatGPT to help you refactor the code and further tweak upon the generated code.
 Feel free to use the [template prompt](https://docs.google.com/document/d/1GMREHB8phddatCQcsg9QlWJdqzryQ2xBCV7sFV21g0Q/edit?usp=sharing) I developed here, which relies on `print_all_dir_files.py` that gives you the concatenation of all files under a specified directory.